 “Thank you, oh great genie.
 That is all we wished to know.”
 Then they left the lamp on the oasis, packed their skins with water and their food bags with grapes, and headed southeast to the sea.

 George and Richard were still rowing on the sea along the coast, and as they rounded a corner, they saw two figures in the distance on an island who immediately began to call and wave to them.
 It was Terence and Corncob.
-Of course the two sailors took in their oddly found companions, and the boat was so full that the water came right up to the edge and they had to bail desperately with their hands until they reached the mainland.
+Of course the two sailors took them in, and the boat was so full that the water came right up to the edge and they had to bail desperately with their hands until they reached the mainland, or they would have drowned.
 Even so, when they landed, all four men were soaked through.
 Terence was not very happy at all, but Corncob liked the sound of his squishy boots, and George and Richard just wished that the life of a knight could be more romantic.

 When they got back to the place where George and Richard had first found the boat, whom should they see but King Jack and Serence waiting for them.
 And there, in the distance, were Roho and Verde plodding toward them.
 They were all met, and George, Richard, Jack, and Serence reported that they had found nothing.
 But Corncob and Terence cried out that they knew where the princess was.